The COVID-19 Response Fund addresses critical needs in our community. DONATE NOW

 - Kathy Reisner

-As part of this fall grant cycle, $152,575 is available to support Mills County nonprofit organizations and community projects.
-Of the total available funds, $117,685 is restricted to the Malvern area from the William L. Costello Endowed Fund, and $34,890 will support projects throughout the county.
+As part of this spring grant cycle, approximately $90,000 is available to support Mills County nonprofit organizations and community projects.

-In light of the COVID-19 pandemic, for Fall 2020, the Mills County Community Foundation will entertain requests for program support, in addition to the historic focus on items of permanence.
+Due to the ongoing impact of the COVID-19 pandemic, for Spring 2021, the Mills County Community Foundation will entertain requests for program support, in addition to the historic focus on items of permanence.
 Requests for general operating support will not be considered.